Oleksii Kolomiiets: Career

 He competed at the 2017 Summer Deaflympics in Samsun and claimed two medals in his debut appearance at the multi-sport event.
 He claimed a silver medal in the men's 50m breaststroke and also clinched a bronze in men's 4 × 100m medley relay.
 He also competed and qualified for the final rounds in men's 100m breaststroke and 200m breaststroke events finishing at fourth and fifth places respectively.

-He made his second Deaflympic appearance representing Ukraine at the 2021 Summer Deaflympics and he was one of the first gold medalists since the start of the 2021 Deaflympics in Brazil after claiming a gold medal in the men's 50m butterfly event.
+He made his second Deaflympic appearance representing Ukraine at the 2021 Summer Deaflympics (held in May 2022) and he was one of the first gold medalists since the start of the 2021 Deaflympics in Brazil after claiming a gold medal in the men's 50m butterfly event.
 He also later went onto clinch a gold in the men's 100m breaststroke category.